There’s always Read more [...]

 For those of you who might think that all the routes up Snowdon are well known, here’s another one to add to the Cwm Clogwyn ascent.
 The Clogwyn Gwin path starts at Rhyd Ddu and is an ideal way to create a circuit from Rhyd Ddu without having to return over Bwlch Main, especially if you find it a tad windy on the first crossing.

-Then you can follow the Ranger Path up and the Rhyd Ddu / South Ridge back to the start to make a circular walk of about 15km.
+Ideally you can then descend via the Rhyd Ddu / South Ridge back to the start to make a circular walk of about 15km.
 In summer you can take any of the other paths down and the Snowdon Sherpa to return to the start (just check the timetables first as they can be sparse between Pen y Gwryd and Beddgelert).